binary-person/sticky-session/README.md

 # Sticky session, but you choose what sticks

-> this module is a fork of a [pull request][4] that attempted to solve the reverse proxy issue, but given that no one maintains it anymore (last commit was more than half a decade ago), package uses a deprecated API, and a needed feature for custom sticky logic, it was best to create a separate package altogether.
+> this module is a fork of a [pull request][4] that attempted to solve the reverse proxy issue, but given that no one maintains it anymore (last commit was more than half a decade ago), package uses a deprecated API, and a needed feature of asynchronous worker shutdown and custom sticky logic, it was best to create a separate package altogether.

 A simple flexible way to load balance your session-based or [socket.io][0] apps with a [cluster][1].